romgrk/keykit/readme.md

 # KeyKit module

-Install:
+Some basic shit to handle KeyEvent, transform KeyCodes into chars and stuff like that.

-> npm install keykit
+**Install :** ` npm install keykit `